maratai/craftery/fiber_arts.md

+I've put all the fiber arts together on the grounds that there's so much crossover.
+I don't currently knit or crochet, sorry!
+But I'm sure there are *plenty* of resources elsewhere for both.

 # Fiber
 - Deborah Robson and Carol Ekarius. *The Fleece and Fiber Sourcebook*.
 An indispensable magisterial reference for hand spinning; popular for a reason.
 Focuses on sheep breeds and varieties, with some segments on other animal fibers (e.g. goats, alpacas). **Recommended**.

 ## Lacemaking: Needle Lace
 My main interest is needle lace so I tend not to track e.g. crochet or bobbin lace instructional materials.
 Sorry!
+- Hazel Blomkamp. *Needle Lace Techniques for Hand Embroidery*.
+I picked up a used hardcopy at some trouble but happily (?), there's at least one digital edition available now (for Amazon Kindle IIRC).
+Terrific, beautiful diagrams. **Recommended**.
 - DMC Library. *Needle-Made Laces: 1st Series*.
 I own this in hardcopy, but it's in the public domain and readily available online. **Recommended**.
 - *Needlecraft* No. 16. *Point Lace Work*.
 I own this in hardcopy, but it's in the public domain and readily available online.